Mark Taylor

 may be another way to get image/spectral observation data).

-using the VO|Multicone menu item
+using the VO|Multicone menu item2mass" to the Keywords

 field and hit Find Services.
 It gives you too many

-results ... try "2mass point
+results ... try "2mass point".

 Pick one that looks OK -

-(hint: the VizieR one ("II/246
+(hint: the VizieR one ("II/246") will probably

 work best).